SilverHalf/mount-balrior/ura/strategy.md

 #### Baiting [Propel]
 {: .no_toc}

-Throughout this phase, Ura will normally use [Propel] after every [Pressure Blast].
+Throughout this phase, Ura will usually use [Propel] after every [Pressure Blast] (though this can change).
 Players in the ranged group should be aware of this and try to bait the jump away from geysers into potentially advantageous positions.
 An example movement pattern is shown in the image below:

 <img class="center" width="70%" src="../images/ura/ura_propel_p1.webp" />